lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 OCSPRequests conformant to this profile MUST include only one Request in the OCSPRequest.RequestList structure.

+Older OCSP Clients which provide vackward compatibility with {{!RFC5019}}
+MUST use SHA-1 as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.

-Clients MUST use SHA1 as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.
+Newer OCSP Clients that support this document MUST use SHA-256 as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.

 Clients MUST NOT include the singleRequestExtensions structure.